openebs-archive/openebs-docs/docs/percona.md

 <img src="/docs/assets/o-percona.png" alt="OpenEBS and Percona" style="width:400px;">

-This tutorial provides detailed instructions to run a Percona XtraDB Cluster (PXC)  with OpenEBS storage and perform some simple database operations to verify the successful deployment and it's performance benchmark.

 ## Introduction

 The Percona XtraDB Cluster (PXC) is a fully open-source high-availability solution for MySQL.
 It integrates Percona Server for MySQL and Percona XtraBackup with the Galera library to enable synchronous multi-master replication.
 A cluster consists of nodes, where each node contains the same set of data synchronized across nodes.
 The recommended configuration is to have at least three nodes.
 Each node is a regular Percona Server for MySQL instances.

 Percona XtraDB Cluster can be provisioned with OpenEBS volumes using OpenEBS storage engine- OpenEBS Local PV.
 Depending on the performance and high availability requirements of Percona, you can select any of the storage engine to run Percona with the following deployment options:
 For optimal performance, deploy Percona PXC with OpenEBS Local PV.
 If you would like to use storage layer capabilities like high availability, snapshots, incremental backups and restore and so forth, you can select OpenEBS cStor.

 <br>